gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

         }
         ```

-1. Your application is now ready to connect with your GemFire instance.
+1. Your application is now ready to connect with your [vmware-gemfire-short-name] instance.

 ## Reference Guide

-For further information, refer to the [Spring Data for Apache Geode Reference Guide](https://docs.spring.io/spring-data/geode/docs/current/reference/html/).
+For further information, refer to the [[spring-data-gemfire-name] Reference Guide](https://docs.spring.io/spring-data/geode/docs/current/reference/html/).